51st (Highland) Division: Post War

 A related formation, the 51st (Scottish) Division, was reformed in the Territorial Army after the Second World War.
 Beckett 2008 says that Territorial Army units that were in suspended animation were formally reactivated on 1 January 1947, though no personnel were assigned until commanding officers and permanent staff had been appointed in March and April 1947.
 By December 1947, the formation amalgamated with 52nd (Lowland) Infantry Division to become 51st/52nd Scottish Division, but, by March 1950, 51st Division and 52nd Division had been recreated as separate formations.

 From December 1955, the division was placed on a lower establishment, for home defence purposes only.
 On 1 May 1961, the division was merged with Highland District to become 51st Highland Division/District.
 51st (Highland) Division was disbanded in 1968.

 Legacy

 A specific memorial to the 51st division created by the sculptor George Henry Paulin exists at the Beaumont-Hamel Newfoundland Memorial site on the Somme.

 A further memorial in the form of a sculpture by Alan Herriot was unveiled in May 1995 on the North Inch in Perth, Scotland.
 As well as commemorating 50 years of peace in Europe, the sculpture depicts a Highlander being greeted by a young Dutch girl during the liberation of the Netherlands by the 51st.

+The surrender of the 51st (Highland) Division at St Valery has become part of the mythology of Scottish nationalism, where it is often conflated with the Dunkirk evacuation and presented as a deliberate "sacrifice" of Scottish troops by Winston Churchill to allow "English" soldiers to be evacuated.
+In reality, the 51st Highlanders were attached to the French Tenth Army to defend the Weygand Line along the River Somme, some 123 miles south of Dunkirk.
+When the Germans broke through the Weygand Line, two days after the completion of the Dunkirk evacuation, the Division successfully withdrew in good order to Le Havre and St Valery.
+One-third of the division - Arkforce - was successfully evacuated from Le Havre in Operation Cycle, but the Royal Navy evacuation fleet was unable to sail to St Valery on the night of 11/12 June owing to fog.